sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

 possible when running on more than one node as this restricts GROMACS to run on a single rank and hence on a single node.

-The benefit of offloading PME calculations, which need to take place on a single rank running on a single GPU, is likely to be reduced when attempting to scale simulations to larger numbers of nodes as additional communication will be needed between this rank and all other ranks.
-At some point therefore it may be faster on the same number of nodes to run multiple dedicated PME ranks - a number chosen using ```tune_pme``` - on CPU cores, instead of offloading all PME calculations to a single GPU.
+Offloading PME calculations to GPU can currently (GROMACS 2020) only take place on a single rank using a single GPU.
+The performance advantage this typically gives over CPU-based PME computation on a single or small number of nodes can therefore start to diminish when running on larger numbers of nodes thanks to the growing compute power of an increasing number of PME ranks running on CPU cores.
+One therefore expects a crossover point beyond which it is faster on a given number of nodes to run multiple dedicated PME ranks - e.g. a number chosen optimally using ```tune_pme``` - on CPU cores, instead of offloading all PME calculations to a single GPU.
+The node count at which this occurs will depend on factors such as the system size, chosen MD parameters, and the relative performance of GPUs and CPUs available in a machine.